ryannining/restyweb/README.md

 ```

 This module is loaded into `mgk`, so you can open and process image.
 If fail to load magick, please
-find the library location, usually default location `/usr/lib/x86_64-linux-gnu/libMagickWand.so.5` is correct, but if not
-please change the `resty1\magick1.moon` at line 105 to match your lib location
+find the library location, usually default location `/usr/lib/x86_64-linux-gnu/libMagickWand.so.5` for x64 and `/usr/lib/i386-linux-gnu/libMagickWand.so.5` is correct, but if not please change the `resty1\magick1.moon` at line 105 to match your lib location.
+Default is x64 location.

 ```
 lib = try_to_load "/usr/lib/x86_64-linux-gnu/libMagickWand.so.5"